tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 \- | 2 | 1⁄4096 | 143 | 286.1 | 429.1 | 572.2 | 715.2 | 858.3 | 950.4 | 2861
 12 | 1 | 1⁄4096 | 77.48 | 154.9 | 232.4 | 309.9 | 387.4 | 464.9 | 514.8 | 1549

-*Italic* - Prime95 default proof power and multiplier, uses a maximum of 6 GB (5.587 GiB) per exponent\
+*Italic* - Prime95/MPrime default proof power and multiplier, uses a maximum of 6 GiB per exponent\
 **Bold** - Optimal proof power, 9 for exponents above 26.6M, 10 above 106.5M and 11 above 414.2M\
 † GpuOwl default proof power, uses 8 or 9 for all exponents depending on version